hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ## Content
 - Keep the title short, as this will be the most prominent element when users scan the alert.
 - Do not end the title with a period.
-- Alert descriptions should be short but clear enough to explain what's happening.
+- Alert descriptions should be short but clear enough to explain what’s happening.
 We recommend keeping messages under 90 characters.
 - For warning and critical alerts, guide the users on how to prevent or fix the issue.
 - We support basic text formatting capabilities, such as inline links, bold, italic, code, and bulleted lists.
 - For actions, refer to [Button](/components/button) and [Link](/components/link/standalone) content guidelines.